sharktacos/OpenColorIO-configs/docs/Premiere.md

 ## Overview

 Broadly speaking Premiere is a great software for editing, but is limited in it's ability to debayer camera RAW files.
+Premiere can *not* properly debayer the following:

+- Black Magic (.BRAW)
+- CinemaDNG

-That said, Premiere can debayer camera RW files from:
+For these Resolve will need to be used, which can debayer all camera RAW formats.
+That said, Premiere can debayer camera RAW files from:

  - ARRI (.ari)
  - RED (.R3D)
  - Canon (.CRM)
- - MXF (Material Exchange Format is a container for many camera types, for example Sony.
-By default Premiere reads these in as Rec.709.
-You can however right-click the media and go to Source Settings where you can select the camera log space)
+ - MXF (Material Exchange Format is a container for many camera types, for example Sony)

+Note that for MXF files, by default Premiere reads these in as Rec.709.
+You can however right-click the media and go to Source Settings where you can select the camera log space.

 Using the OpenColorIO (OCIO) plugin it is then possible to export these to EXR.
 That workflow is decribed below.

-Premiere can *not* properly debayer files from Black Magic cameras, nor can it properly interpret the following open file formats to log, instead displaying them in display-encoded Rec.709/BT.1886.

-- Black Magic (.BRAW)
-- CinemaDNG

-For these Resolve will need to be used, which can debayer all camera RAW formats.

 ## Setup